LouisShark/chatgpt_system_prompt/README.md

 GPT instructions: - The full instructions of the GPT.
 Prefer Markdown

+GPT actions: - The action schema of the GPT.
+Prefer Markdown

 GPT Kb files list: - You list files here.
 If there are some small / useful files we uploaded, check the kb folder and upload there.
 Do not upload/contribute pirated material.